 Wi-Fi, Bluetooth and USB are all supported, while voice recognition service Siri is also on board.

-In terms of software, it hit the shelves with iOS 6 on board.
+In terms of software, it hit the shelves with iOS 6 on board and can be upgraded to iOS 7.
 You'll have full access to the Apple App Store and the iTunes Store, while Apple regulars will find all the apps they'd expect already installed (Safari, Maps, Game Centre etc).
 There's also iCloud access, while iBooks is an optional extra.

 iPad Mini 2 specification

 The latest iPad Mini 2 is much the same as the original version, with a couple of important improvements in two key areas.

 The most noticeable difference is the new Retina Display.
 This is a vast step up from the 1024 x 768 resolution to a massive 2048 x 1536.
 That's the same screen as the iPad with Retina Display and iPad Air, but because it's packed into a smaller size the display appears even sharper - it's got an incredible 326 ppi pixel depth, almost twice the original.